gurjarvikram/selenium-framework-automation-java/README.md

 - Validates **error handling** using **TestNG assertions**.

 ### ✅ Data-Driven Testing
-- Supports DataProvider method retrieves **JSON-driven test data** for multiple datasets.
+- Supports DataProvider method to retrieve **JSON-driven test data** for multiple datasets.
-- Utilized **DataProvider test data** where each test data element is a HashMap containing key-value pairs for email, password, and product.
+- Utilizes **DataProvider test data** with a two-dimensional Object array, where each element is a HashMap containing key-value pairs for email, password, and product.
 - Alternative approach using a simple Object array for test data.
 - **Apache POI** for Excel-driven data-driven testing - Specify the absolute path to the Excel file containing the test data and adjust this path according to the location of your `testData.xlsx` file.
+- **TestNG Parameterization** - Utilizes test data sets in the framework efficiently.

 ### ✅ Multiple Test Suites
 - Implements multiple test suites such as: